Why Medical Device Growth Breaks Down and How Upstream Marketing Fixes It

 As a result, organizations that continue to compete primarily on features or specifications may find themselves struggling to differentiate, even when their technology is strong.

-In some healthcare categories, this challenge becomes even more constrained, particularly when differentiation must be constructed within tightly regulated evidence frameworks, as seen in more tightly regulated pharmaceutical markets.
+In some healthcare categories, this challenge becomes even more constrained, particularly when differentiation must be constructed within tightly regulated evidence frameworks, as seen in pharmaceutical markets.

-A more effective approach to differentiation focuses on building a structured and credible value proposition that extends beyond product attributes.
+A more effective approach to medical device commercialization focuses on building a structured and credible value proposition that extends beyond product attributes.

 In medical device markets, this often requires expanding the definition of value to include multiple dimensions, such as: